rerorero/appium-otel-plugin/README.md

 # appium-otel-plugin
-Appium plugin to apply OpenTelemetry to Appium server
+Appium plugin to apply OpenTelemetry to Appium server.